-We may already be a couple of months into the year now, but there's still so much to be excited for in 2020.
-There are a number of luxury camps and lodges opening up around Africa, ready to welcome new visitors.
-From Kenya to Mozambique, from Botswana to Zimbabwe, below are our top 5 new openings for 2020.
+There are a number of luxury camps and lodges opening and re-opening up around Africa, ready to welcome new visitors.
+From Mozambique to Zambia, from Botswana to Zimbabwe, below are our top new openings and re-openings for 2021.

 Get the lowdown on the main differences between national parls and game reservesRead more

 Discover why there has never been a better time to plan a holiday to Africa.Read more